 Graham’s experience in landscape and gardens began in the UK where he practiced design and build for 26 years, designing and creating landscapes for public, private and commercial clients, including: city farms: townscapes, public parks and high-class residential gardens.
 Recently Graham has been responsible for producing design and management plans for large country estates, manor houses and exclusive villas in the Mediterranean region where he has worked for the last thirteen years, handling projects with values from 1.5 million upwards .

-Specialisms include: garden architecture; historic and contemporary landscape designs; Italianate, classical English romantic, and English arts and craft style gardens, Moroccan, Japanese and Portuguese style gardens; water, ecological, low maintenance and naturalistic gardens; xeriscapes; historic landscape restoration and reclamation; installation and integration of sculpture and large exterior art; water gardens, pools and ornamental productive gardens.
+Specialisms include: exclusive Mediterranean villa garden design and management; architecture; historic and contemporary landscape designs; Italianate, classical English romantic, and English arts and craft style gardens, Moroccan, Japanese and Portuguese style gardens; water, ecological, low maintenance and naturalistic gardens; xeriscapes; historic landscape restoration and reclamation; installation and integration of sculpture and large exterior art; water gardens, pools and ornamental productive gardens.
 Graham is now at the pinnacle of his professional career having amassed a huge amount of technical knowledge, practical and design experience, all married to an innate creativity and a client orientated diligence.